Why AI isn't making complex software quotes 60% cheaper

 - 20% Development (Coding): The actual writing of code.
 This is the part that feels most "productive" but has historically been the smallest slice of the pie.
 It's also the most automatable.

 There's no denying the productivity boost.
 Controlled studies in 2025-2026 show developers using AI coding assistants complete programming tasks up to 55% faster.
 Boilerplate, repetitive CRUD operations, and well-scoped features that once took days now take hours.
-GitHub Copilot crossed 20 million users by mid-2025, and by early 2026, 84% of developers report using AI tools daily.
+GitHub Copilot crossed 20 million users by mid-2025, and Stack Overflow's 2025 survey found that 84% of respondents were using or planning to use AI tools in development, while 51% of professional developers reporting daily usage [3].

-But here's the catch that clients often miss: even when coding is 2-3x faster, the surrounding work doesn't disappear, it shifts.
-Developers now spend more time reviewing AI-generated code (11.4 hours/week reviewing vs. 9.8 hours writing in one 2026 survey) than they did writing from scratch.
+But here's the catch that clients often miss even when coding is 2-3x faster, the surrounding work doesn't disappear, it shifts.
+Developers are also reporting a verification burden.
+Stack Overflow's 2025 survey found that 45% cited debugging AI-generated code as more time-consuming, and Sonar's 2026 survey reported that 96% of developers do not fully trust AI-generated code to be functionally correct, than they did writing from scratch [4].
 The "last mile" of integration, edge-case handling, and production hardening remains stubbornly human.

 In short: AI has compressed the 20% into something closer to 8-12% for many projects.
 That's a massive win.
-But it hasn't touched the 80%.
+But it has not removed the accountability-heavy parts of the work: deciding what to build, integrating it into a real system, validating quality, handling edge cases, and supporting it in production [5].

 Walk into any software agency Slack channel in 2026 and you'll see the same story: clients citing AI tools and demanding massive price cuts.
 Some founders are blunt: "Claude just built my MVP in a weekend, why should I pay you $80k?"